tlmnrnhrdt/cad2data/README.md

   <img src="https://datadrivenconstruction.io/wp-content/uploads/2025/06/n8n-pipeline-6.jpg" alt="QTO Report Sample" width="100%"/>
 </p>

-## 3. ETL - Revit to HTML Quantity Takeoff Generator
+## 3. Simple ETL Pipeline ready for use in LLM chats as a basis for use cases
 **File**: `n8n_Revit_IFC_DWG_Conversation_EXTRACT_Phase_with_Parse_XLSX.json`

 This straightforward **n8n pipeline** generates an Excel filename (XLSX) automatically after converting a Revit file, making it ready for immediate use in various tasks.